-The Inyo-Mono Regional Water Management Group (RWMG) intends to prepare a Phase II Integrated Regional Water Management Plan to be completed in September, 2012 and adopted by the RWMG in October, 2012.
-Any member of the public who wishes to provide input to the document may do so by contacting Holly Alpert, Program Manager, at holly@lnyo-Monowater.org by August 17, 2012.
-The Regional Water Management Group intends to adopt the Plan at its October, 2012, regular meeting.
+The Inyo-Mono Regional Water Management Group intends to update its Phase II Integrated Regional Water Management Plan.
+Any member of the public who wishes to provide input to the document may do so by contacting Allison Dodds at allison@inyo-monowater.org by September 11, 2019.
+All input must be received by September 20, 2019.
+The Regional Water Management Group intends to adopt the Plan at its September 25, 2019, regular meeting.
 This meeting is open to the public.
-The date for this meeting will be posted at the Inyo-Mono IRWMP website, listed below.
-A draft of the complete Plan will be made available electronically at the website www.lnyo-Monowater.org and in hardcopy at the California Trout office in Mammoth Lakes (3399 Main St., Suite W5).
-Contact Holly Alpert with questions.
+The location for this meeting will be posted at the Inyo-Mono IRWMP website, listed below.
+A draft of the complete Plan will be made available electronically at the website www.inyo-monowater.org and in hardcopy upon request.
+Contact Allison Dodds with questions.

-This public notice was published for two consecutive weeks in late July and early August, 2012, in the Mammoth Times and The Sheet (serving Mammoth Lakes and Mono County), and the Inyo Register (serving Bishop and Inyo County).
-These three newspapers are papers of public record for Mono County and Inyo County respectively.
+This public notice was published for two consecutive weeks in late August and early September 2019, in the Mammoth Times and The Sheet (serving Mammoth Lakes and Mono County), and the Inyo Register (serving Bishop and Inyo County).
+These three newspapers are papers of public record for Mono County and Inyo County.
 This public notice provided an opportunity for the public to provide input into the Phase II Plan as well as to be present during the adoption of the Plan (during which a public comment period was available).